(policies are subject to change to reflect updates in University guidelines or as conditions demand — please check back regularly for updates)

 Q: Will Theory and Musicianship tutoring services still be available?

 A: Yes.
 Tutoring services will be delivered online.

 Q: Will I need any special equipment to succeed at the SoM this year?

 A: Yes.
 In addition to a computer of some kind, we are asking that all students have access to the following:

 A good quality microphone (for anyone taking individual lessons)

 Some kind of piano keyboard—either acoustic or digital (for freshman, sophomores, and others taking Theory 101/201, Musicianship 107/108/207 or Group Piano 172/174).
 Electronic keyboards should have a sustain pedal of some kind, and you may wish to have a keyboard stand.

 A folding music stand for ensemble rehearsals on campus (so that students don’t have to share stands)

-While students will likely find it more convenient to purchase their own equipment (and we encourage them to do so if they have the means), we do have a limited number of USB microphones, lightning microphones (for iPhones and iPads), and Casio 61-key keyboards available for semester loan at the Property Office on a first-come-first-served basis, starting on August 24.
+While students will likely find it more convenient to purchase their own equipment (and we encourage them to do so if they have the means), we do have a limited number of USB microphones, lightning microphones (for iPhones and iPads), and Casio 61-key keyboards available for semester loan at the Property Office on a first-come-first-served basis.
 Students must pick this equipment up in person, for use in the Champaign-Urbana area.

 For specific equipment recommendations, please see the recent letter sent by Director Sposato.